-- The MSI-64 Encapsulator modifies the page address of accesses to the architectural GITS_TRANSLATER address, set by the msi_translator_page tie-off, to the systemdefined page set by msi64_translator_page. - When the ITS shares an ACE-Lite slave port, a separate page address tie-off gits_translater_page, allows the GITS_TRANSLATER register page to be moved to anywhere in the address map to match the msi64_translator_page value that is independent of the GICD address map reset.
+- The MSI-64 Encapsulator modifies the page address of accesses to the architectural GITS_TRANSLATER address, set by the msi_translator_page tie-off, to the system-defined page set by msi64_translator_page. - When the ITS shares an ACE-Lite slave port, a separate page address tie-off gits_transr_page_offset, allows the GITS_TRANSLATER register page to be moved to anywhere in the address map to match the msi64_translator_page value that is independent of the GICD address map reset.

-Note - The msi64 translator page must not be on top of any other GIC register page
+The msi64_translator_page and gits_translater_page, or one of either, must not be on top of any other GIC register page.

-To ensure that this method of mapping is hidden from software, all accesses to the msi64_translator_page must pass through an Encapsulator, or similar embedded functionality.
-See 2.4 MSI-64 Encapsulator on page 2-37 for more information about the MSI-64 Encapsulator.
+To ensure that this method of mapping is hidden from software, all accesses to the GITS_TRANSLATER register must pass through an Encapsulator, or similar embedded functionality.
+See 2.4 MSI-64 Encapsulator on page 2-39 for more information about the MSI-64 Encapsulator.

-3.2.13 RAM
+3.14 RAM